Happy geese against a rainbow background

 5. LGBTQIA+ film festival

-Shine the spotlight on the diverse talent to be found in the film industry by screening work from groundbreaking actors, writers, and directors.
+Screen work from groundbreaking actors, writers, and directors shines the spotlight on the diverse talent in the film industry.
 Here’s a great list of the best LGBTQIA+ films of all time from Harper’s Bazaar to get started.
-Encourage your event attendees to recommend movies to watch so everyone gets involved.
+Host screenings of groundbreaking queer films, celebrating diverse talent.
+Encourage recommendations to create a shared pride month experience.

 6. Celebrate with a diverse playlist

-Bringing people together is one of the things music does best.
-Start a playlist featuring queer artists, icons and anthems, and share it so everyone at work or on the guest list can add their own favorites.
-Get the party started with Prince, ABBA, Diana Ross, and even modern-day icons like Lil Nas X, Sam Smith, and Frank Ocean.
+Start the party with Prince, ABBA, Diana Ross, and even modern-day icons like Lil Nas X, Sam Smith, and Frank Ocean.

 7. Give support where it’s needed